KorirLeonard/KorirLeonard/README.md

-# Hi there! 👋 I'm Leonard Kimutai Korir
+# Hi there! 👋 I'm Korir Leonard

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Web Developer** and **Graphic Designer** dedicated to building beautiful, functional, and user-friendly web applications.